Crypto-Notepad/Updater/README.md

 # Updater
 This app was created for Crypto Notepad, but can be used in any C# project.
-This app just downloading archive with update files from server, and unzip this archive.
+This app just download archive with update files from server, and unzip this archive.

 # How to use
 Here is some code explanations: